OsamaNuserat/enervora-backend/README.md

-# TrainHub
+# VitalityShare

-TrainHub is a backend application built with NestJS, designed to streamline gym coaching services.
+VitalityShare is a backend application built with NestJS, designed to streamline gym coaching services.
 It provides features like OAuth-based authentication, role-based access control, and scalable APIs for managing users, coaches, and training programs.

 ## Features
 - OAuth authentication with Google.